 When you’re eight, you don’t really get it when you’ve been given something that will alter your life forever.
 You take it for granted.
 Sometimes you even complain about it.
-In retrospect, as a busy adult grasping for extra minutes in each day, you look back and think… if only I’d know what I’d been given.
+In retrospect, as a busy adult grasping for extra minutes each day, you look back and think… if only I’d know what I’d been given.

 When I was eight, I didn’t really get it.
 I was a little bubble of energy, jumping in pools, and swimming in oceans.
 My Dad would count the bodies of water his kids had taken a dip in and we’d all count along.

 By the time I turned nine, it was some ridiculous number that didn’t really matter to me.
 I just liked it.
-I loved putting on my mask and visiting the little clown fish and parrot fish and seeing the same giant clams everywhere I went.
+I loved putting on my mask and visiting the little clownfish and parrotfish and seeing the same giant clams everywhere I went.
 I loved diving down, waving my hand at one of them, and having them slam shut, sending swirls of debris upward.
 I’d come up, clear my snorkel with the biggest blow I could muster and find another clam.
 I loved floating on the waves, cloud-watching as my little body was rocked gently back and forth.
 I loved collecting shells and touching turtles and swinging off leaning palms into the warm, salty ocean.

 I loved it all, but I didn’t really get it.
 Not yet, anyway.

-I was still just nine when we landed on the Island of Moorea in French Polynesia.
+I was still just nine when we landed on the island of Moorea in French Polynesia.
 We slept every night in a little thatched-roof bungalow.
 It was hot and sticky and the beach was right outside our door.
-The tiny break water, that liquid zen, sending us to slumber with ease.
+The tiny breakwater, that liquid zen, sending us to slumber with ease.
 We’d wake every morning to the smell of hibiscus and walk barefoot through the white, talcum sand, dodging land crab holes, to the dining room.
 Piles of tropical fruit awaited us and we filled our bellies before we spent the day in the water.

-One one such day, my Dad bartered with the captain of a boat.
+On one such day, my Dad bartered with the captain of a boat.
 He asked him to take us on a boat ride to Cook’s Bay, so we could see the Island from the Ocean.
 I hopped in the boat in nothing but my bathing suit and off we went.